TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 :meth:`take_action` method and add a case that recognizes your action.

 For example, let's add an ``"extend"`` action.
-This is similar to the standard ``"append"`` action, but instead of taking a single value from the command-line and appending it to an existing list, ``"extend"`` will take multiple values in a single comma-delimited string, and extend an existing list with them.
+This is similar to the standard ``"append"`` action, but instead of taking a single value kutoka the command-line and appending it to an existing list, ``"extend"`` will take multiple values in a single comma-delimited string, and extend an existing list with them.
 That is, if ``--names`` is an ``"extend"`` option of type ``"string"``, the command